spiral/docs/docs/en/security/validator.md

 ### Parameters

-All values listed in rule array will be passed as rule arguments.
+All the values listed in rule array will be passed as rule arguments.
 For example to check value using `in_array`:

 ```php
 $validator = $validation->validate(